87: How to Create & Monetize a Custom GPT the Easy Way

 That's exactly what led me to create Custom Codey, my Squarespace code AI assistant that's now helping hundreds of users solve their customization challenges.
 But the journey wasn't nearly as straightforward as I'd hoped!

 Wondering how you could turn your own expertise into an AI tool that helps others and generates income?
-In this post, I'm sharing the realistic process I used to create Custom Cody - including all the wrong turns and technical detours that cost me months of time, before I discovered there was a much simpler way forward.
+In this post, I'm sharing the realistic process I used to create Custom Codey - including all the wrong turns and technical detours that cost me months of time, before I discovered there was a much simpler way forward.

 Start with the Right Question